 Dressing the part

 It will be cold.
 Make sure you wear enough clothes to keep you warm.
-Thermals, outer jacket, wind breaker, boots, toque, several layers of hand gloves, scarf… anything that will keep you warm at sub-zero temperature.
+Thermals, outer jacket, windbreaker, boots, toque, several layers of hand gloves, scarf… anything that will keep you warm at sub-zero temperature.

 Getting helps from apps

-There are plenty of apps you can download to assist you on the lights movement.
+There are plenty of apps you can download to assist you with the lights movement.
 Factors that you need to consider include the weather (clear sky) and the sun activities.
 But don't rely on the apps too much.
 I've seen the lights in full glory on a supposed "low activity day".